Healthy, flavorful, and protein packed, this black bean dip is a goodie to keep on hand in your fridge.

 If you are a new vegan or are curious about plant based lifestyle: Please join our Facebook Group: New Vegan Recipes and Advice Community to ask questions and check out posts related to vegan recipes, lifestyle, personal products, restaurants in your area etc. It’s a forum and support group full of other plant-based food bloggers and seasoned vegans who would love to help you on your journey!

-Vegan since ‘13👇click for easy recipes
+Vegan since ‘13👇click for recipes